23 Incredibly Good Ways to Stay Focused at Work

 18. Use productivity tools

-There’s a thin line between using productivity tools to your favour, and being distracted by the constant need to deal with them.
+There’s a thin line between using productivity tools to your favor and being distracted by the constant need to deal with them.

 19. Use browser extensions